openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-There are two categories of class or interface fields as follows:
+There are two categories of class fields as follows:

 - Static fields